-Custodial Service or Custodial Care: Services or care primarily for the purpose of assisting you in the activities of daily living or in meeting personal rather than medical needs.
+Custodial Service or Custodial Care or Long-term Care: Services or care primarily for the purpose of assisting you in the activities of daily living or in meeting personal rather than medical needs.
 Custodial Care is not specific treatment for an illness or injury but care that cannot be expected to substantially improve a medical condition and has minimal therapeutic value.
 Such care includes, but is not limited to:

-Assistance with walking, bathing, or dressing;
+- Assistance with walking, bathing, or dressing;

-Transfer or positioning in bed;
+- Transfer or positioning in bed;

-Normally self-administered medicine;
+- Normally self-administered medicine;

-Meal preparation;
+- Meal preparation;

-Feeding by utensil, tube, or gastrostomy;
+- Feeding by utensil, tube, or gastrostomy;

-Oral hygiene;
+- Oral hygiene;

-Ordinary skin and nail care;
+- Ordinary skin and nail care;

-Catheter care;
+- Catheter care;

-Suctioning;
+- Suctioning;

-Using the toilet;
+- Using the toilet;

-Enemas; and
+- Enemas; and

-Preparation of special diets and supervision over medical equipment or exercises, or over self-administration of oral medications not requiring constant attention of trained medical personnel.
+- Preparation of special diets and supervision over medical equipment or exercises, or over selfadministration of oral medications not requiring constant attention of trained medical personnel.

-Deductible: Dollar amount of Covered Services, as listed on the applicable Schedule of Benefits insert to this booklet, for which you are responsible to pay before benefits are paid under the Plan each Benefit Period.
+Deductible: Dollar amount of Covered Services, as listed on the Schedule of Benefits insert to this booklet, for which you are responsible to pay before benefits are paid under the Plan each Benefit Period.